poseidon/terraform-render-bootstrap/README.md

 # bootkube-terraform

-`bootkube-terraform` is a Terraform module that renders [bootkube](https://github.com/kubernetes-incubator/bootkube) assets, just like running the binary `bootkube render`.
-It aims to provide the same variable names, defaults, features, and outputs.
+`bootkube-terraform` is Terraform module that renders [kubernetes-incubator/bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrapping assets.
+It functions as a low-level component of the [Typhoon](https://github.com/poseidon/typhoon) Kubernetes distribution.

+The module provides many of the same variable names, defaults, features, and outputs as running `bootkube render` directly.

 ## Usage

+Use [Typhoon](https://github.com/poseidon/typhoon) to create and manage Kubernetes clusters in different environments.
+Use `bootkube-terraform` if you require low-level customizations to the control plane or wish to build your own distribution.

-Use the `bootkube-terraform` module within your existing Terraform configs.
+Add the `bootkube-terraform` module alongside existing Terraform configs.
 Provide the variables listed in `variables.tf` or check `terraform.tfvars.example` for examples.

 ```hcl
 module "bootkube" {